Shrinks99/node-based-interfaces/_collections/_sections/foreword.md

 Whereas the aforementioned interaction guidelines seek to instruct developers on how to create applications that have great user experiences on their respective platform, this guide aims to provide a reference to those who want to have a better understanding of nodes and how to implement them effectively.
 The guidelines I will set out in this document are not intended as a hard ruleset, rather they are to be expanded upon as software evolves, ideally the guide will evolve with it!

 I hope you find this document helpful, please write to me if you do!
-I'd love to hear your thoughts, my contact information can be found on my [about page](https://wilkinson.graphics/about).
+I'd love to hear your thoughts! :)

+My contact information can be found on my [about page](https://wilkinson.graphics/about).

 -Henry